HuyaneMatsu/hata/docs/ref/discord/Client.md

 - `awaitable`
 - returns : [`partial Guild`](Guild.md)

 Creates a guild with the given attributes.
-A user account cant be member of 100 guidls maximum and a user account can create a guild only if it is member of less than 10 guilds.
+A user account can be member of 100 guilds maximum and a bot account can create a guild only if it is member of less than 10 guilds.

 - `name`, can have length from 2 up to 100.